Mike26372/hsa-records/README.md

 - Optimize images and set up compression (G-Zip)
 - Minify/uglify JavaScript and CSS code to reduce file size
 - Selectively choose to render only critical information on the server and load ancillary data asynchronously

+Lastly, I would add unit tests to confirm all components and calculations work as expected and will continue to as changes are made.